WLAN-Pi/wlanpi-profiler/README.md

     - You can look on the WebUI (http://<IPv4_of_WLANPi>/profiler) or on the filesystem at `/var/www/html/profiler`.

-## installation
+## Installation

-profiler is already included in the [WLAN Pi](https://github.com/WLAN-Pi/) image, but if you want to install it yourself, here is what you need.
+profiler is included in the [WLAN Pi](https://github.com/WLAN-Pi/) image, but if you want to install it manually, here is what you need.

 General requirements:

 - adapter (and driver) which supports both monitor mode and packet injection
-  - mt76x2u (recommended) and rtl88XXau are tested regularly (everything else is experimental and not officially supported)
+  - mt76x2u (recommended) and rtl88XXau adapters are tested regularly (everything else is experimental and not officially supported)
 - elevated permissions

 Package requirements: